smit-faldu/Bank-Statement-OCR-Data-Extraction-System/README.md

   Your browser does not support the video tag. <a href="Recording 2025-08-01 162834.mp4">Download the demo video</a>
 </video>

+> 📝 **Note**: The demo video is stored using Git LFS (Large File Storage) due to its size (62MB).
+If you're cloning this repository and want the video, make sure you have Git LFS installed: `git lfs install`

 **🎬 What you'll see in this demo:**
 - 🚀 **Web App Launch**: Starting the Streamlit interface
 - 📤 **File Upload**: Drag & drop a bank statement